tigwyk/bsky.progressia.one/README.md

-# blacksky.community
+# social.progressia.one

-**blacksky.community** is a community-driven fork of the official Bluesky Social client.
+**social.progressia.one** is a community-driven fork of the official Bluesky Social client.
-It’s the **primary client for the Blacksky community**, maintained *by and for* our members.
+It’s the **primary client for the ProgressiaOne community**, maintained *by and for* our members.
-We track upstream releases closely but layer on features and policies that reflect Blacksky’s values of safety, autonomy, and collective ownership.

 > 🗳 **Have feedback?** Join the open conversation on Blacksky People’s Assembly: <https://assembly.blacksky.community/8bbfunvvau>